Jeo Baby: Early life

-Jeo Baby was born in a Christian family in Thalanad near Pala.
 He studied cinema at St. Joseph College of Communication, Changanacherry.
-During his student days, he directed the short film Secret Minds which discussed same-sex relationships.
-The short film became controversial following which Jeo Baby and four other students were expelled from the college.
+During his final year, he directed the 2007 short film Secret Minds which discussed same-sex relationships.
+He, along with three other students (the producer and actors), were suspended and later expelled from the college, which alleged the film had "obscene scenes which were capable of misleading young minds" and that they had not gotten permission to shoot it on campus.
+However, Jeo Baby later stated that the film "did well at international film festivals".

 Career

 Jeo Baby started his career in the entertainment industry by writing for Television sitcoms in 2010.
 He was involved in scripting the initial episodes of popular television sitcoms Marimayam, 'Uppum Mulakum' and 'M80 Moosa'.
 He made his directional movie debut through the Malayalam movie '2 Penkuttikal' which was released in 2016.
 His second movie Kunju Daivam was released in 2017.
 In 2020 he directed Kilometers and Kilometers which has Tovino Thomas playing the lead role.
 The movie didn't get a theatrical release due to COVID-19 pandemic & premiered directly on Malayalam satellite channel Asianet followed by an OTT release on Netflix.
 His fourth Malayalam film, The Great Indian Kitchen, which has Suraj Venjaramoodu & Nimisha Sajayan playing the lead roles, was directly released on 'NeeStream' OTT platform on 15 January 2021.
 The movie was later officially released on Amazon Prime.

-His next film, with Jyothika and Mammootty, is titled Kaathal-The core.
+The film was successful, with a Tamil remake being released in 2023 and a Hindi one in the works.
+Jeo Baby stated that it had given him the confidence to take more risks for his own 2023 film Kaathal – The Core.
+Starring Mammootty (who also financed the film and decided to collaborate with Jeo Baby after watching The Great Indian Kitchen) and Jyothika in the lead roles, the film has been praised as a serious and sensitive drama about a panchayat candidate navigating societal reactions and his relationships after his wife outs him as gay to end their loveless marriage.